-Uganda Wildlife Authority Ranger guide you up to the summit and back down again.
-You pass through five vegetation zones.
+Uganda Wildlife Authority Rangers guide you.
+They take you up to the summit and back down again, passing through five vegetation zones.
 You might see Gorillas and Golden Monkeys along the Way.

 The views along the are breathtaking.
 Southwest Uganda, Rwanda, and DR Congo will be below sd you are in the Clouds.

 A better level is required for you to complete the climb to the top of Mount Gahinga, Mount Muvavura, and Mount Sabinyo.